About

 The Garden Christian Academy exists so that every one of its students may be:

-as God’s beloved image-bearers of measureless worth
+as God’s cherished image-bearers of measureless worth.

-Cultivated in Wisdom & Eloquence
+Wisdom & Eloquence

 Mission

-The Garden Christian Academy multiplies God’s peace in Cleveland’s inner city by providing youth with a distinguished, Christ-centered education.
+The Garden Christian Academy multiplies God’s peace in Cleveland’s inner city by providing its youth with a distinguished, Christ-centered education.

 1